-Halco, which owned approximately 62.3% of our outstanding share capital as of December 31, 2009, is the wholly-owned subsidiary of the Halco Trust.
-Trencor is a South African container public company, listed on the JSE in Johannesburg, South Africa.
-Trencor was founded in 1929, and currently has businesses owning, leasing and managing marine cargo containers and finance related activities.
-Mobile Industries Limited ("Mobile Industries"), a holding company listed on the JSE, owns a 46.2% interest of Trencor and the family interests of our directors Neil I. Jowell and Cecil Jowell have a significant percentage in Mobile Industries with Neil and Cecil Jowell being directors of that company.
-In addition, the protectors of the Halco Trust are Neil I. Jowell, the chairman of both our board of directors and the board of directors of Trencor and Edwin Oblowitz, a member of the board of directors of Trencor.
+The protectors of the Halco Trust are Neil I. Jowell, the chairman of both our board of directors and the board of directors of Trencor, Cecil Jowell, James E. McQueen and David M. Nurek, members of our board of directors and the board of directors of Trencor and Edwin Oblowitz, a member of the board of directors of Trencor.
 The protectors of the trust have the power, under the trust documents, to appoint or remove the trustee.
 The protectors cannot be removed and have the right to nominate replacement protectors.
 In addition, any changes to the beneficiary of the Halco Trust must be agreed to by both the independent trustee and the protectors of the trust.